DfX-NYUAD/GlitchFHE/Software-Experiments/README.md

 - The modified SEAL directories are provided in ./cryptonets/seal_standalone_bfv_attack/e3_seal.372/SEAL/ and ./cryptonets/seal_standalone_ckks_attack/e3_seal.372/SEAL/
 - Please follow instructions ./cryptonets/seal_standalone_bfv_attack/e3_seal.372/SEAL/README.md and ./cryptonets/seal_standalone_ckks_attack/e3_seal.372/SEAL/README.md to build SEAL respectively for attacks on BFV and CKKS-based cryptonets

-- Note that we have modified the corresponding SEAL repositories to enable Fault injection
+- Note that we have modified the corresponding SEAL repositories to enable fault injection

 - Copy the corresponding lib.seal.a files to seal_unx/target and seal_unx/native directories